GazeControl/HL2-ResearchMode/README.md

 1. Visual Studio with Unity supported.
 2. Unity 2019.4.2f1 in Windows system with UWP supported.
 3. Ros melodic in ubuntu system as a server.
+4. Register insider program to the HL2 device, update HL2 system, turn on research mode switch in device portal(not recording mode).
 * More details about Installing tools for Hololens2 can be found at [this Microsoft official document.](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools?tabs=unity)

 ## Deploy app to Hololens2 device